cesarParra/lwc-signals/README.md

 ### `$computed`

-You can use the `$computed` function to create a reactive value that depends on the signals.
+You can use the `$computed` function to create a reactive value that depends on the signal.

 ```javascript
 // display.js